Fun Things to Do in Waco Texas for a Great Day or Weekend Trip

 Cameron Park has great hiking.
 Very wilderness feel in the middle of Waco and you can hike to the confluence of the two rivers in Waco.

 Address: 6220 Steinbeck Bend Dr, Waco, TX 76708

 The Waco Mammoth National Monument is a paleontological site and museum where you can see 24 Columbian mammoths and other mammals from the Pleistocene Epoch.

 How cool is that!

 This is a historic Suspension Bridge completed in 1870 and remains a legendary icon of downtown Waco.
 The bridge was built with a cable supplied by the John Roebling Co., who built the Brooklyn Bridge in New York City.
-It is worth checking!
+It is worth checking out!

-This Museum focussed on the actual Texas Rangers, not the baseball team!
+This Museum focuses on the actual Texas Rangers, not the baseball team!